commercetools/commercetools-jvm-sdk-training/README.md

 ## Learning Goals

-- Understand the tasks of Sphere clients.
+-	Know the basics of our  JVM SDK.
-- Configure and use a sphere client correctly.
-- Understand key concepts of the CT platform like objects and object drafts.
+-	Understand the key concepts of the CTP, e.g. modularity and OCC.
-- Use different API endpoints to create, query, update, or delete objects.
+-	Implement own solutions to given exercises.
-- Try out different fields to fulfill the tasks.
+-	Be able to relate the knowledge to real project issues.
-- Create objects with a complex data structure.
-- Understand optimistic concurrency control while updating objects.
-- Understand dependencies between common objects like products and carts.
+-	Be able to select an appropriate solution
+-	Be able to develop own solutions and work-arounds for specific project issues.

 ## Contents

-The branch includes a simple CRUD application of following tasks:
+In this exercise, we are going to perform a simple checkout, in which we will go step by step through these tasks:

-- Start a sphere client.
+-	Configure and create a Sphere client.
-- Query/Create a product type.
-- Create a product.
+-	Create a customer.
-- Update a product: set a tax category.
 -	Create a cart.
-- Add a product to the cart.
+-	Query product projections that belong to one category.
-- Set a shipping address to the cart.
+-	Add a discount code to the created cart.
-- Create order from cart.
+-	Create an order from the cart.
+-	Change the state of the order.
+-	Perform a product projection search.
-- Cleanup project: delete created objects.
+-	Create and delete a subscription.

 ## How to Use